 If you have been injured in a motorcycle accident and suffered head trauma, speak to an attorney today.

 Click Here to Schedule a Free Consultation

 Even a mild bump to the head can cause injury and long-term damage under the right conditions.
 At times, a severe blow to the head from an accident will eventually result in altered personality.
 Head injuries may invite future seizures for victims.
 At other times, a small memory lapse is viewed as a transient condition.
 The only way to be certain of the extent of brain damage is to undergo a complete neurological assessment.
 Any brain injury can have serious potential for future quality of life, and legal advice and compensation is imperative.

 Hematomas, skull fractures and aneurysms are common results of motorcycle crashes.
 Injuries like this can be fatal.
 At other times, a lifetime of impairment occurs with permanent disability.

 Medical expenses for immediate injury and rehabilitation for brain damage can be as catastrophic as the injury.
 Physical and vocational rehabilitation can extend over many months.
 This cost alone can easily exceed $100,000.
 These incredible expenses become the main focus of the victim and family.
-Cantor Crane motorcycle accident lawyers specialize in dealing with the financial compensation due to victims of brain damaging accidents, and we will take your case, no matter the extent of your injuries.
+Cantor Injury Lawyers motorcycle accident attorneys team works hard when dealing with the financial compensation due to victims of brain damaging accidents, and we will take your case, no matter the extent of your injuries.
 We fight for your rights and obtain a settlement that meets your needs.

 Most of the time the party responsible for the accident will have insurance coverage.
 The insurer will send an adjuster to discuss your claim and settle up, if possible.
 The settlement will likely conclude that the insurance company will be responsible for costs now and in the future.
 However, you should never agree to a claims adjustment through an insurance company, no matter how reasonable that sounds, without first obtaining pertinent legal advice.